HE-TEADAL-PROJECT/teadal-node/docs/InstallTeadalNode.md

 ![screenshot](./images/microk8s-config-node.png)-->

-After few minutes, ArgoCD starts fecthing the repo and deploying the required containers.
+After about 5 minutes, ArgoCD starts fecthing the repo and deploying the required containers.
 Now, when executing

 ```bash
 kubectl get pod -A
 ```

-the cluster returns a long set of pods
+the cluster returns all the pods related to the basic tools installed

 ![screenshot](./images/microk8s-5.png)

-It takes a while (about 20 mins) but at the end everything should be in running status.
+It takes a while (about 5 mins depending on your network) but at the end everything should be in running status.

 > In case nothing changes, it could be beneficial to stop and start the cluster
 >